alxndrsn/grails-abnana-split-test-plugin/readme.md

                                                               set up CI on travis as per http://blog.freeside.co/post/44061616547/grails-builds-on-travis-ci inject ab object/methods into controllers
-	                                                      detect split test config files at startup admin screen to show active and inactive tests (starting with just scaffold) add results to tests
+	                                                      detect split test config files at startup admin screen to show all tests
+	add results to tests
-	allow finishing of tests and preferring one result over another (manual) allow finishing of tests and preferring one result over another (automated) allow finishing of tests and preferring one result over another (automated with custom configuration) allow restriction of a test to a particular user or set of users
+	show result counts for tests on admin screen allow finishing of tests and preferring one result over another (manual) show shich tests are active and inactive on admin screen allow finishing of tests and preferring one result over another (automated) allow finishing of tests and preferring one result over another (automated with custom configuration) allow restriction of a test to a particular user or set of users